-Sleepless night in Taiwan as island rattled by cluster of aftershocks
+Taiwan hit by major series of aftershocks following April 3 earthquake

-The strongest of more than 200 quakes was measured at 6.1 by the USGS and follows a deadly tremor on April 3.
+The strongest of more than 200 tremors was measured at 6.1 by the USGS as shaking continued through the night.

 Taiwan has been rattled by a cluster of dozens of earthquakes that caused buildings to sway and that the government said were aftershocks from the huge quake that hit the island more than two weeks ago.

-The strongest of the latest earthquakes, which the United States Geological Survey measured at a magnitude of 6.1, hit at about 2.30am (18:30 GMT) followed minutes later by a 6.0 tremor.
+The strongest of the latest tremors, which the United States Geological Survey measured at a magnitude of 6.1, hit at about 2.30am (18:30 GMT) followed minutes later by a 6.0 tremor.

 Keep readinglist of 4 items